-The City of Mount Dora is located in north-central Lake County, approximately 8 miles north-northeast of Lake Apopka.
-The City owns and operates a regional water supply and distribution system that provides service to most areas of the City and adjoining part of unincorporated areas of Lake and Orange County.
-The City has an interlocal agreement with Orange County to provide service to an area of unincorporated Orange County.
-Much of the projected population growth in the City's service area is expected to occur outside of Orange County.
-The Orange County interlocal agreement specifically provides for service in 1,265 acres in the Northeast corner of Orange County with a maximum of 2,911 ERUs initially developed to serve the Stoneybrook Subdivision with commercial support areas.
+The City of Mount Dora is in north-central Lake County, approximately 8 miles north-northeast of Lake Apopka.
+The City of Mount Dora owns and operates a water supply and distribution system that provides service to most areas of the City and some unincorporated areas of Lake County.
+The City also has an agreement with Orange County to provide service to an area of unincorporated Orange County.

-The City owns two active water treatment plants that provide service to most developed areas of the City and some developed areas of unincorporated Lake and Orange Counties.
-The service area consists of approximately 12,800 acres with potential growth to 13,600 acres with the new Wolf Branch Innovation joint planning area within unincorporated Lake County.
-At present, the City of Mount Dora owns and operates five upper Floridan aquifer public supply wells - three wells at the City's WTP#1 and two wells WTP#2.
-WTP# 2 is permitted under its current CUP to construct 2 additional wells in the next 10 years.
-Both water facilities are located in Lake County.
+The City of Mount Dora owns and operates two active water treatment plants that provide service to most developed areas of the City and some developed areas of unincorporated Lake and Orange counties.
+The service area consists of approximately 19,000 acres.
+At present, the City of Mount Dora owns and operates eight upper Floridan aquifer public supply wells - four wells at the City's WTP#1 and four wells at the City's WTP#2.
+Both are in Lake County.
+The lower Floridan well in Orange County was cancelled as part of the consumptive use permit negotiations and two new wells were drilled in Lake County at WTP#2.
+I. The City is permitted to withdraw and use groundwater from two Upper Floridan aquifer wells as needed to supplement the reclaimed water system up to 0.205 mgd through 2031.